For best results enter one or two keywords related to what you are looking for

 For details on Using the internet when roaming abroad please see here

-By default, the international calling facility is disabled.
-If you do want to use this facility you can enable it from your Network settings page.
-Once enabled, international calls will be charged at a higher rate than calls to UK landlines and mobiles.
+By default, the international calling facility is enabled.
+If you do want to disable it you can enable it from your Network settings page.
+International calls will be charged at a higher rate than calls to UK landlines and mobiles.
 Please visit our Tariff and charges page for current prices.
-Enabling international calling allows you to make calls from the UK to other countries, it does not enable you to use your mobile outside the UK.
+With international calling enabled, you to make calls from the UK to other countries, it does not enable you to use your mobile outside the UK.
 To do this you will need to enable roaming.

 Text messaging (SMS) is available to all 1pMobile customers and the service is automatically enabled as soon as you join.
 However, sometimes it may be necessary to update the message centre number stored in your handset.
 For instance, when you transfer your telephone number to 1pMobile from another network.